Which local museums to explore this winter

 69 Old River Road in Woodstock, VT

 What happens on a traditional rural New England farm in wintertime?
-Find out with a visit to the Billings Farm and Museum (open weekends throughout the winter and daily starting in April).
+Find out with a visit to the Billings Farm and Museum (open weekends and school vacation weeks throughout the winter and daily starting in April).
 There is much to see and learn here, but a highlight for kids is a chance to visit the cows, work horses, sheep, and chickens peacefully passing the winter months in the farm’s spacious barn.
 There’s also a children’s story time and sleigh rides when weather permits.

 Montshire Museum of Science